CHOOSEIT/CHOOSEIT/README.md

 ### ElytraRacing
 ElytraRacing is a Minecraft plugin.
 More information here: https://chooseit.io/elytraracing

 Why private ?
-ElytraRacing is a premium plugin.
+ElytraRacing is a paid product.

 ### A lot of stupid stuff
 Yes.